On the Emergence of Induction Heads for In-Context Learning: Induction Heads in Simplified Transformers

 In order to understand the emergence of induction heads, we study the training dynamics in a minimal formulation.
-Inspired by the results of the previous section, we propose a simplified, but equally powerful, transformer architecture with a \textit{disentangled} residual stream \citep{friedman2023learning}.
+We propose a simplified, but equally powerful, transformer architecture (depicted in \cref{fig:architecture}) with a \textit{disentangled} residual stream \citep{friedman2023learning}.

-\subsection{Data Distribution}
+\subsubsection{Data Distribution}

 We use a common ICL task formulation that requires labeling an item based on a list of $N$ item-label pairs \citep{chan2022data, reddy2023mechanistic, hochreiter2001learning}.
 The $i^{\text{th}}$ pair consists of an item $\va_i \in \R^D$ and a label $\vb_i \in \R^{D}$ with dimensionality $D \in \mathbb{N}$.
 We ask the model to predict the label for one of the items $\va_q$ where $q\in\{1,\ldots,N\}$.